 We recently decided to start buying the organic, pasture-raised (which is even better than free-range!) eggs that Eatwell Farm offers through their CSA.
-Although they're expensive, people rave about them so we figured that half a dozen every two weeks was probably a worthwhile investment.
+Although they're a bit more expensive, people rave about them so we figured that half a dozen every two weeks was probably a worthwhile investment.

 I've been enjoying reading about Eatwell's relatively new chicken operation for the past year on their blog and was eager to see what kind of eggs "the girls" (as they call their flock of roughly 2,500 laying hens) are producing.
 Here they are enjoying their first day in a brand new pasture of cover crop (according to the farm's blog, they just love new pasture!)